maxlaverse/mumbi-fs300/README.md

 ```

 ## Configuring udev
-Everytime to plug your Arduino into your Raspberry, it might or might not end up under the same device name.
+Every time you plug your Arduino into your Raspberry, it might or might not end up with the same device name.
 You can configure your Linux system to symlink the USB device to a fixed name.
 Have a look at this [Arduino guide](http://playground.arduino.cc/Linux/All) to find out how to do so.

 ## Installing the daemon